Pitt Street Station is being developed in the central business district (CBD) of Sydney, Australia, as part of the integrated…

 The tunnel is almost straight, extending from north to south.
 It is 8.4m wide and 7.3m high.

 A 3m wide road runs along the track for maintenance and emergency services.
-The height of the railway tunnel has been kept 450m lower than that of the road tunnel so the effect of snow is minimal.
+The height of the railway tunnel is kept 450m lower than that of the road tunnel so the effect of snow is minimal.
 There is provision for ventilation, fire fighting and safety monitoring.

 The construction of the tunnel was started in November 2005.
 It was built at a cost of Rs10bn ($201.8m).
-Construction is being undertaken by Hindustan Construction Company under an Rs3.9bn contract.
-It is expected to enter service in 2012.
+Construction was undertaken by Hindustan Construction Company under an INR3.9bn contract awarded in 2005.
+The tunnel was opened in June 2013.

 The new Austrian tunnelling method (NATM) has been used for the construction of the tunnel due to the varying geological strata of the mountain range – eight geological strata were observed.
 This is the first large scale project in India where the method has been implemented.

 Soil equivalent of one mountain was excavated for the tunnel, using a tunnel excavator, road header and drill and blast methods.
-This is the first time that a road header has been used for excavation in India.
+It was the first time that a road header was used for excavation in India.
 About one million cubic metres of excavation was involved in the project.
 The maximum overburden was 1,100m.

 A 780m long access tunnel and a 50m deep shaft were constructed for the construction of the tunnel.
 These will be used as maintenance access and emergency escapes.
 Waterproofing was completed for the whole tunnel by February 2011.
 Day-lighting was achieved in October 2011.